Bharatanatyam: Etymology

-The word Bharatam is seen as a backronym, with bha standing for bhavam (feelings, emotions), ra for ragam (melody, framework for musical notes), and tam for talam (rhythm).
-The term Natyam is a Sanskrit word for "dance".
-The compound word Bharatanatyam therefore is understood to connote a dance that harmoniously expresses bhavam, ragam and talam.
-Other interpretations suggest that the name literally translates as "the dance of Bharata", from Bharata, who is reputed to be the author of the Natya Shastra, a Sanskrit text of performance arts.
+The word Bharata is seen as a backronym, with bha standing for bhavam (feelings, emotions), ra for ragam (melody, framework for musical notes), and ta for talam (rhythm).
+The term Natyam is a Sanskrit word (Sanskrit: नाट्यम्) for "dance".
+The compound word Bharatanatyam, therefore, is understood to connote a dance that harmoniously expresses bhavam, ragam and talam.
+Other interpretations suggest that the name literally translates to "the dance of Bharata", from Bharata, who is reputed to be the author of the Natya Shastra, a Sanskrit text of performance arts.

 In 1932, E Krishna Iyer and Rukmini Devi Arundale proposed renaming Sadiraattam (சதிராட்டம்), also known as Parathaiyar Aattam or Thevarattam, as Bharatanatyam to give the dance form a measure of respect, at a meeting of the Madras Music Academy.
 They also were instrumental in modifying mainly the Pandanallur style of dance.

 History

 Dancers at Thanjavur, Brihadeshwara temple dedicated to Shiva.
 The temple has been a center for dance since about 1000 CE.

 Notable Sadir dancer Gnyana of Tanjore, 19th century.

-The theoretical foundations of dance Bharatanatyam are found first in Natya Shastra and later in a Tamil text called Kootha nool taken from Tholkappiyam (250 BCE).
+The theoretical foundations of the dance Bharatanatyam are found first in the Natya Shastra and later in a Tamil text called Kootha nool taken from the Tholkappiyam (250 BCE).

-The Natya Shastra, attributed to the ancient scholar Bharata, and its first complete compilation is dated to between 500 BCE and 200 CE, but estimates vary between 500 BCE and 500 CE.
+The first complete compilation of the Natya Shastra is dated to between 500 BCE and 200 CE, though estimates vary between 500 BCE and 500 CE.
 Richmond et al. estimate the Natasutras to have been composed around 600 BCE.
-The most studied version of the Natya Shastra text consists of about 6000 verses structured into 36 chapters.
-The text, states Natalia Lidova, describes the theory of Tāṇḍava dance (Shiva), the theory of rasa, of bhāva, expression, gestures, acting techniques, basic steps, standing postures—all of which are part of Indian classical dances.
-Dance and performance arts, states this text, are a form of expression of spiritual ideas, virtues and the essence of scriptures.
+The most studied version of the Natya Shastra text consists of about 6,000 verses structured into 36 chapters.
+The text, states Natalia Lidova, describes the theory of Tāṇḍava dance (Shiva), the theory of rasa, of bhāva, expression, gestures, acting techniques, basic steps, and standing postures—all of which are part of Indian classical dances.
+Dance and performance arts, states this text, are a form of expression for spiritual ideas, virtues, and the essence of scriptures.

 Historical references to dance are found in the Tamil epics Silappatikaram (c.
 2nd century CE) and Manimegalai (c.
-6th century).
-The ancient text Silappatikaram, includes a story of a dancing girl named Madhavi; it describes the dance training regimen called Arangatrau Kathai of Madhavi in verses 113 through 159.
-The carvings in Kanchipuram's Shiva temple that have been dated to 6th to 9th century CE suggest dance was a well-developed performance art by about the mid 1st millennium CE.
+6th century CE).
+The ancient text Silappatikaram includes a story of a dancing girl named Madhavi; it describes the Madhavi's dance training regimen, called Arangatrau Kathai, in verses 113 through 159.
+The carvings in Kanchipuram's Shiva temple that have been dated to the 6th to 9th centuries CE suggest dance was a well-developed performance art by about the mid-1st millennium CE.

 Dance helped inspire musicians, poets, painters, singers, and sculptors in Indian history.